 GET A FREE CLAIM ASSESSMENT

 Medical negligence happens when a patient receives substandard medical care from a health professional.
 As a result of this treatment, the patient suffers further injury or illness, or the worsening of an existing condition.
-If you have been a victim of medical negligence in Birmingham, then you are entitled to medical negligence claims in Birmingham where you can sue the individual or medical body involved for compensation.
+If you have been a victim of medical negligence, then you are entitled to claims in Birmingham where you can sue the individual or medical body involved for compensation.

 If you have been a victim of negligent treatment at the hands of a dental professional, you may be entitled to a compensation claim.
 Examples of dental negligence include providing wrongful advice, failing to provide specific dental diagnosis, extraction of the wrong tooth, damaging a tooth while extracting the one next to it.
-Do not hesitate to get in touch with our medical negligence experts in Birmingham if you think you have suffered dental negligence.
+Do not hesitate to get in touch with our Dental negligence experts, if you think you have suffered dental negligence in Birmingham.

 - Misdiagnosis/Missed/Delayed Diagnosis